Criticism of X (social network)

-Twitter, permanently rebranded as "X", has faced various criticisms over the years, particularly concerning content moderation, censorship, and platform management.
+X, formerly known as Twitter, has faced various criticisms over the years, particularly concerning content moderation, censorship, and platform management.

 Twitter has faced intensified controversy since the company's acquisition by Elon Musk (in October 2022).
 Issues such as handling of misinformation and disinformation, proliferation of hate speech, suspension of journalists' accounts, and temporary measures like labeling media outlets as "state-affiliated" and restricting their visibility have sparked criticism.
 Twitter continues to struggle with challenges such as viral misinformation, hate speech, and antisemitism controversies.

 Twitter is also blocked by several governments.
-Currently, Twitter is blocked in eight countries around the world: China, Iran, Myanmar, North Korea, Russia, Turkmenistan and Venezuela.
+Currently, X is blocked in six countries around the world: China, Iran, Myanmar, North Korea, Russia and Turkmenistan.

 Older Twitter criticisms and controversies

 In June 2009, after being criticized by Kanye West and sued by Tony La Russa over unauthorized accounts run by impersonators, the company launched their "Verified Accounts" program.

 In 2016, Twitter announced the creation of the Twitter Trust & Safety Council to help "ensure that people feel safe expressing themselves on Twitter".
 The council's inaugural members included 50 organizations and individuals.
 The announcement of Twitter's "Trust & Safety Council" was met with objection from parts of its userbase.
 Critics accused the member organizations of being heavily skewed towards "the restriction of hate speech" and a Reason article expressed concern that "there's not a single uncompromising anti-censorship figure or group on the list".

 Twitter's policies have been described as subject to manipulation by users who may coordinate to flag politically controversial tweets as allegedly violating the platform's policies, resulting in deplatforming of controversial users or users who made tweets they object to.
 The platform has long been criticized for its failure to provide details of underlying alleged policy violations to the subjects of Twitter suspensions and bans.

 In 2018, Twitter rolled out a "quality filter" that hid content and users deemed "low quality" from search results and limited their visibility, leading to accusations of shadow banning.
 After conservatives claimed it censors users from the political right, Alex Thompson, a writer for VICE, confirmed that many prominent Republican politicians had been "shadow banned" by the filter.
 Twitter later acknowledged the problem, stating that the filter had a software bug that would be fixed in the near future.

 In October 2020, Twitter prevented users from tweeting about a New York Post article about the Biden–Ukraine conspiracy theory, relating to emails about Hunter Biden allegedly introducing a Ukrainian businessman to his father, Joe Biden.
 Senators Marsha Blackburn and Ted Cruz described the blocking of the New York Post on Twitter as "election interference".
 The New York Times reported in September 2021 that a Federal Election Commission inquiry into a complaint about the matter found Twitter had acted with a valid commercial reason, rather than a political purpose.
 The FEC inquiry also found that allegations Twitter had violated election laws by allegedly shadow banning Republicans and other means were "vague, speculative and unsupported by the available information."